-Arkansas' Crash Timeliness rating is fair based upon not having immediate access to all statewide crash reports entered and maintained by the Arkansas State Police (ASP).
+Arkansas' Crash Timeliness rating for FY2018 was fair based upon not having immediate access to all statewide crash reports entered and maintained by the Arkansas State Police (ASP).
 The AHP now has access to all available crashes and is now entering all available reportable crashes.
 The ASP, the e-crash provider, is now working to develop the capability to export reportable crash data and import them into AHP's crash system.
 This will help to improve the timeliness of crash data.
+Arkansas' Crash Timliness rating for FY 2019 is currently godd based on catching up entering the back log of crash reports.

 Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

 AHP will continue to monitor the state's progress through the A & I website data quality reports.